Chuks-project/Project-Six/README.md

-# PROJECT SIX: WEB SOLUTION WITH WORDPRESS
+### PROJECT SIX: WEB SOLUTION WITH WORDPRESS

 In this project you will be tasked to prepare storage infrastructure on two Linux servers and implement a basic web solution using WordPress.
 WordPress is a free and open-source content management system written in PHP and paired with MySQL or MariaDB as its backend Relational Database Management System (RDBMS).

-## Project 6 consists of two parts:
+- This Project consists of two parts:

-- Configure storage subsystem for Web and Database servers based on Linux OS.
+1. Configure storage subsystem for Web and Database servers based on Linux OS.
 The focus of this part is to give you practical experience of working with disks,             partitions and volumes in Linux.

-- Install WordPress and connect it to a remote MySQL database server.
+2. Install WordPress and connect it to a remote MySQL database server.
 This part of the project will solidify your skills of deploying Web and DB tiers of Web solution.

 - Also in this project, we shall be dealing  with or rather be implementing a Three-tier Architecture which is a client-server software architecture pattern that comprises of 3 separate layers namely: